PaulMFleming/nasa_data_visualization/README.md

 ## Build

+### Dependencies
 Technology | Version | Reason For Use
 --------- | --------| ------------------
 Flask | 0.12.2 | Flask is a microframework built on python that runs sites like this which interact with databases in an extremely efficient and easy way.
-Flask is very quick to get u and running and works particularly with mongdb Pymongo | 3.4.0 | Pymongo contains tools for Python to interact with Mongodb and so was essential here gunicorn | 19.7.1 | used to interact with heroku itsdangerous | 0.24 | Various helpers to pass data to untrusted environments and to get it back safe and sound.
+Flask is very quick to get up and running and works particularly with mongdb
+Pymongo | 3.4.0 | Pymongo contains tools for Python to interact with Mongodb and so was essential here gunicorn | 19.7.1 | used to interact with heroku itsdangerous | 0.24 | Various helpers to pass data to untrusted environments and to get it back safe and sound.
 Jinja2 | 2.9.6 | Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment:
 Bootstrap | 3.2.0 | Used for responsive layout and ease of building navigation jQuery | 2.1.4 | Used in conjunction with Javascript and the other JS libraries listed below to run the graphs d3 js | | is a JavaScript library for visualizing data.
 D3 helps you bring data to life using SVG, Canvas and HTML